-Black Mirror's 'San Junipero' is honoured at the GLAAD Media Awards
+Black Mirror's 'San Junipero' and Freeform's Shadowhunters are honoured at the GLAAD Media Awards

 Black Mirror, Shadowhunters and Transparent have all won big at the 28th GLAAD Awards in Los Angeles.